Plant Guide

 Edible Qualities

-White Russian Kale is an annual vegetable plant that is typically grown for its edible qualities.
+White Russian Kale is an annual vegetable plant that is commonly grown for its edible qualities.
 The deeply cut lobed grayish green leaves with distinctive white veins are typically harvested when mature.
 The leaves have a pleasant taste.

 The leaves are most often used in the following ways: